peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary float.
+An arbitrary-precision binary floating-point number.
 If this value is positive zero, returns positive zero.
 Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 <a id="Negate"></a>
 ### Negate